-- (C) REVIEW.-A comprehensive management plan described in subparagraph (A) shall be regularly reviewed and updated as part of the regular land management planning process of the applicable agency.
-(D) MANAGEMENT BY SECRETARY.-The Secretary shall manage each National Recreation Area in accordance with the management plan for the National Recreation Area in effect at the time of the designation, to the extent the plan is consistent with this Act and the Act designating the National Recreation Area, until - designating the National Recreation Area, until the plan is revised or superseded by a new comprehensive management plan issued in accordance with this subsection.
+- (C) REVIEW.-A comprehensive management plan described in subparagraph (A) shall be regularly reviewed and updated as part of - the regular land management planning process of the applicable agency.
+(D) MANAGEMENT BY SECRETARY.-The Secretary shall manage each National Recreation Area in accordance with the management

+8 ation Area in accordance with the management 9 plan for the National Recreation Area in effect 10 at the time of the designation, to the extent the 11 plan is consistent with this Act and the Act 12 designating the National Recreation Area, until 13 the plan is revised or superseded by a new com-14 prehensive management plan issued in accord-15 ance with this subsection.